 Walls’ students go beyond what is expected.
 They demand more than pat answers to their questions.
 Walls’ students care about others and about their school.
 They value their independence and recognize the responsibilities associated with thinking and acting independently.

-Founded in 1971, The School Without Walls is situated in a 19th century building with a 21st century addition that blurs the physical and programmatic boundaries between a small urban high school and a research university, creating a seamless, grade 9 through 16 curriculum.
+Founded in 1971, The School Without Walls High School is situated in a 19th century building with a 21st century addition that blurs the physical and programmatic boundaries between a small urban high school and a research university, creating a seamless, grade 9 through 16 curriculum.
 This school-university partnership grew to modernize/expand the deteriorating school building and create a residence hall.

 Located in the heart of a major urban university’s academic district in downtown Washington, D.C., Walls takes full advantage of its urban location by creating partnerships with the University and the wealth of other resources throughout the District of Columbia.
 We literally use the city as a classroom.
 This philosophy has enabled the school to create a quality, student-centered, urban learning environment that emphasizes integrative, interactive, experiential learning.